-As of December 31, 2021, Belle had sixty-seven (67) employees, all of whom are full-time.
+As of December 31, 2021, Belle had sixty-seven (67) employees, all of whom are full-time employees.
 Belle employees are not subject to Collective Bargaining Agreements.
-Belle's management has generally not encounteredany significant difficulties with its labor force, and no major strikes have ever been staged.
+Belle's management had generally not encountered any significant difficulties with its labor force, and no major strikes had been staged in the past.

-The following are the breakdown of Belle employees as of December 31, 2021, according to type:
+The following are the breakdown of Belle employees according to type: